-Description: Aggressive, dense or sprawling, multi-stemmed shrub.
+Description: Dense or sprawling, multi-stemmed shrub.
+Primarily a problem of creeklines or moist environments.

 Flowers: Spring to summer - deep red or pink, drooping and lantern-shaped.

 Fruit/Seeds: Pale or translucent, cylindrical-shaped fruit in summer/autumn.

 Dispersal: Mainly by seeds from birds and water.
 Also spread by broken stems.